CodeHunt101/codehunt101/README.md

 </div>

 ## 👨‍💻 About Me
-I'm a frontend Developer passionate about creating intuitive and performant web applications.
-Currently working at a consultancy.
+I'm a frontend-focused Software Developer, passionate about creating intuitive and performant web applications.
+Currently working as a Frontend Engineer at a Digital Transformation and UX Agency.

 ## 🛠️ Tech Stack
 <details open>